CHAPTER 49. CHILD WELFARE.

 (2) If the juvenile is unsuccessful in or noncompliant with the diversion agreement, the diversion agreement shall be referred to a prepetition review team convened by the case worker, probation officer or the truancy diversion specialist: Provided, That if a new delinquency offense occurs, a petition may be filed with the court.

-(f)(1) The prepetition review team may be a subset of a multidisciplinary team established pursuant to section four hundred six, article four of this chapter.
+(f)(1) The prepetition review team may be a subset of a multidisciplinary team established pursuant to §49-4-406 of this code.

 (2) The prepetition review team may consist of: